An Introduction (or: What I Know of Me so Far)

 ~~~~~

 Turns out there wasn’t any space in the shelter.
 A gaggle of college-aged kids were jammed together in a heap of humanity so tight and tangled it appeared they’d been stitched together.
 They were farting, smoking and joking.
 For us this was no joking matter.
-The temperature was a balmy twenty-five degrees, not factoring in the howling wind.
-At thirty miles-per-hour, it hacked through our clothes like a giant invisible ice axe.
-After waving the pot smoke aside, we asked, despite our inherent aversion to crowdedness, if they could make some room.
+The howling wind hacked through our clothes like an invisible ice axe.
+We asked, despite our inherent aversion to crowdedness, if they’d make some room.

 Appalachian Trail shelters operate on a first-come, first-serve basis; we already knew the answer.
 But we had to try.
 It was funny to be in such a situation; I’d originally avowed to avoid shelters; I’m a germaphobe, a claustrophobe, a sociophobe, and a mouse-o-phobe.
 But given the realities of storms, it was not a wise (pre)decision.
 In a resounding manner the kids replied, “HELL YEAH MAN!
 THE MORE, THE MERRIER!”
 If that’s what marijuana does to kids’ brains, I’m all for it.
 Ruth and I were soon claustrophobically content, adding to the aroma.